-Isolated and serene, this formidable fort was a refuge for Mewari rulers in times of strife.
-Although there's less to see here than at Chittaurgarh, the grandeur is stunning and the countryside that separates it from Udaipur makes for a beautiful, and not too bumpy, drive.
+worth a visit; the countryside that separates it from Udaipur makes for a beautiful, and not too bumpy, drive through lovely scenery.
 It's also close enough to Ranakpur to visit both in one day.

 Kumbalgarh, Rajasthan, India